-With Hanukkah celebrations beginning this week, I am honored to share this easy vegan Hanukkah menu created by the amazing Nava Atlas!
-Featuring a light Middle Eastern-themed meal to accompany your plant-based latkes, along with a pair of yummy chocolate desserts, this menu makes an elegant presentation for your holiday table.
-Recently, Nava shared her expert vegan holiday tips on the podcast.
+With Hanukkah beginning next week, I am happy to share this delicious vegan Hanukkah menu created by the amazing Nava Atlas!
+Featuring a light Middle Eastern-themed meal to accompany her delicious plant-based latkes, along with a pair of yummy chocolate desserts, this menu makes an elegant presentation for your Hanukkah holiday table.
 Thank you Nava!

 Vegan Latkes for Hanukkah, Baked or Fried: The secret to how these easy vegan latkes (potato pancakes) hold together is using cooked oatmeal or quinoa flakes instead of the traditional eggs.